lambda-land/Resource-DSL-Deploy/README.md

    "resources", e.g. the ability to support a certain number of clients and handle a certain number of requests.)

-The current output is just the (manually written) result of executing the DSL program, but can be tailored depending on the downstream needs.
+The current output is the environment produced by executing the DSL program, this can be tailored depending on the downstream needs.

 [Stack]: http://docs.haskellstack.org/en/stable/README/